triplean/securityhelpy/README.md

 **Can I contribute with the guides?**
 I'm currently working on it.
 With the release of 2.0 i will create a tool for contributing wit guides.

-**Is MacOS supported?**
+**Is Mac/Iphone supported?**
-No. I don't plan on adding any kind of support to MacOS.
-If you want, you can contribute in adding a build script for Mac, or solving issues for Mac users, but I'm not going to officially support Mac.
+I don't plan on adding any kind of support to Mac or Iphone.
+You can compile by yourself the app, but **I will not attend issues that occur on Mac/Iphone.**